adibrisan/adibrisan/README.md

 - 👋 Hi, I’m @adibrisan
 - 👀 I’m interested in web developing.
-- 🌱 I’m currently a student.
+- 🌱 I’m currently a React / React Native developer.
 - 💞️ I’m looking to collaborate on web apps.
 - 📫 How to reach me: adi.brisan@yahoo.com